* Page 6 *

 Some 1980's airchecks from WHLW & WOBM can be heard here.

 In the early 1990's, WOBM featured a country format.

-Their current format is Adult Standards, featuring a local morning show with Bob & Marianne Levy.
+In the early 2000's, the format was Adult Standards, featuring a local morning show with Bob & Marianne Levy.

 In 2003, WOBM-AM acquired the rights to the Lakewood BlueClaws baseball game broadcasts, previously on WHTG-AM in 2002 and WPDQ-FM in 2001.